MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 * On the **Resource** card, expand the **Invoicing** FastTab.
 3. Choose the GST product posting group.

-## <a name="setting-up-vat-statement-templates-and-vat-statement-names"></a>Setting up GST statement templates and GST statement names
+## <a name="setting-up-vat-statement-templates-and-vat-statement-names"></a>Setting up GST Statement Templates and GST Statement Names
-Tax authorities can, and do, change their requirements for posting GST. **GST statement templates** and **GST statement names** can help you prepare for upcoming changes and make a smooth transition to the new requirements.
+Tax authorities can, and do, change their requirements for posting GST.
+GST Statement templates and GST statement names can help you prepare for upcoming changes and make a smooth transition to the new requirements.
 You can use GST statement templates to define the fields to include in your GST statement, which in turn define the calculations, and you can create a new GST statement template when requirements change.
 For example, one template might calculate GST for this year based on the current requirements, and another might calculate GST based on requirements for next year.
 Templates are also a way to keep a history of GST statement formats, for example, so that you can look back to see how you calculated GST in previous years.

-## <a name="how-to-define-and-preview-vat-statements"></a>How to define and preview GST statements
+## <a name="to-define-a-vat-statements"></a>To define a GST statements
 GST statements let you calculate your GST settlement amount for a certain period, for example, a quarter.
-After you define a GST statement, you can preview it to make sure it meets your needs.

-To define a GST statement, follow these steps:

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Statements**, and then choose the related link.
 2. Choose the **Name** field, and then choose **New** on the **GST Statement Names** page.